What is Dental Surgery?

 - How long will the surgery take?

-Dental surgeries will often last between 2 and 4 hours, with some difference depending on the kind of surgery being performed and on your pet's condition.
+The length of time a dental surgery procedures takes depends on the kind of surgery being performed and on your pet's condition.

 - Does my pet have to stay at the hospital overnight either before or after the surgery?

-No. Most dental surgery patients are able to go home by 6 pm on the same day.
-However, if the patient needs additional monitoring overnight, the pet’s owner will transport their pet to a local 24 hour emergency facility for the overnight monitoring.
+If the patient needs additional monitoring overnight, the pet’s owner will transport their pet to a local 24 hour emergency facility for the overnight monitoring.

 Home Care After a Dental Surgery

 After dental surgery has been completed and your vet has decided they don't require any further in-hospital monitoring, it will be time for your pet to come home.

 Depending on the kind of dental surgery your pet underwent, they will have different needs.
 First and foremost, you should follow the post-operative care instructions provided to you by your vet.
 If you cannot remember, you can always contact them to ask.

 Your pet may require pain relief and anti-inflammatory medications and will also need plenty of rest.
 As a rule, try and prevent your pet from undertaking too much physical activity for 48 hours after their procedure.